-Woman on date with Winston Smith suing over his killing
+Woman hurt when Winston Smith was killed sues authorities

 According to court records, Smith was wanted for allegedly being a felon in possession of a firearm.

 Authorities were trying to arrest him when a Ramsey County sheriff’s deputy and a Hennepin County sheriff’s deputy who were members of the task force fired their weapons.
-Both deputies were working in an undercover capacity so their names are barred from being released under state law, authorities have said.
+Both deputies were working undercover so their names are barred from release under state law, authorities have said.

 State investigators have also said they were unaware of any video of the incident.
 Investigators said there is no body camera or squad camera footage, and they are unaware of surveillance video.